 Veterans Admission & Services

 Skyline College offers instruction to veterans, service members, dependents and survivors of veterans, and to other eligible persons.
-The college assists students who are working toward an AA/AS degree, or certain transfer programs, with certification of benefits under the Montgomery GI Bill, Chapters 30, 32 (Veterans), Chapter 31 (Veteran Readiness and Employment), Chapter 33 (the Post-9/11 GI Bill®), Chapter 35 (Veterans’ Spouses or Dependents), Chapter 1606 (Selected Reserve), Chapter 1607, and VEAP.
-All veterans and/or dependents, except those under Chapters 31 and 33, pay for their own college fees, books and supplies.
-Veterans who have previously attended college must file official copies of all college transcripts with the Office of Admissions and Records.
+The college assists students who are working toward an AA/AS degree, or certain transfer programs, with certification of benefits under the Montgomery GI Bill®, Chapters 30, (Veterans), Chapter 31 (Veteran Readiness and Employment), Chapter 33 (the Post-9/11 GI Bill®), Chapter 35 (Veterans’ Spouses or Dependents), Chapter 1606 (Selected Reserve), Chapter 1607, and VEAP.
+All veterans and/or dependents, except those under Chapters 31 and 33, pay for their own college tuition/fees.
+Veterans using Chapter 31 work with the School Certifying Official and campus bookstore to secure books and supplies.

-Visit skylinecollege.edu/veterans and click on Educational Benefits or stop by the Veterans Resource Center (2-350) to learn about applying for VA Educational Benefits and the certification process.
-Veterans may check the status of VA Educational Benefits at www.ebenefits.va.gov.
+Visit Veterans Resources Center (VRC) and click on Educational Benefits or connect with the Veterans Resource Center to learn about applying for VA Educational Benefits and the certification process.
+Veterans may check the status of VA Educational Benefits at www.va.gov/education.

 The State of California provides a program for the children of veterans who are deceased or disabled from service connected causes.
 Applications and eligibility criteria are available at www.va.gov or from the San Mateo County Veterans Service Office, 550 Quarry Road, San Carlos, CA 94070, (650) 802-6598.

 College policy regarding Academic Probation applies to all students and is available in the current catalog's Academic Standards section.
-In addition, students using VA education benefits placed on Academic Probation for failure to maintain a 2.0 grade point average must improve their GPA within the following two semesters or the College is required to report a termination of the veteran’s benefits due to unsatisfactory academic progress (as defined by the Department of Veterans Affairs).
+In addition, students using VA education benefits placed on Academic Probation for failure to maintain a 2.0 grade point average must improve their GPA within the following two semesters or the college is required to report a termination of the veteran’s education benefits due to unsatisfactory academic progress (as defined by the Department of Veterans Affairs).
 More information is available from the Veterans Certifying Official in the Office of Admissions and Records.

 Military Service Credit